 Kubrick wished to make a better sci-fi film, but Aldiss soon saw through his intentions.
 “He said that what we really wanted was a whole lot of archetypical situations: a poor young boy who somehow had to make good, and had to fight some terrible evil in order to win the hand of the princess.
 Then we realized we were actually describing ‘Star Wars.’"

-that Kubrick “wanted a coda in which the new race of robots, because of a technological limitation, cannot keep the the mother alive after reviving her.
+But Kubrick had something different in mind, with Maitland telling The New York Times that the director “wanted a coda in which the new race of robots, because of a technological limitation, cannot keep the the mother alive after reviving her.
 The movie would end with David in his mother's bedroom, watching her slowly disappear.”

 Maitland didn’t like this twist.
 "It must have been a very strong visual thing for him, because he wasn't usually stupid about story,” she said.
 “He hired me because I knew about fairy stories, but would not listen when I told him, 'You can have a failed quest, but you can't have an achieved quest and no reward.'"